techidaily/site-win11-tips/source/_posts/ignite-your-gaming-experience-with-faster-yuzu.md

 9. Hit **Save** after switching the graphics preference to **High performance**.
 ![Hitting the Save Button after Switching the Graphics Preferences for Yuzu Emulator to High in the Options Tab of Yuzu Emulator in Windows Settings App](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/4-Hitting-the-Save-Button-after-Switching-the-Graphics-Preferences-for-Yuzu-Emulator-to-High-in-the-Options-Tab-of-Yuzu-Emulator-in-Windows-Settings-App.jpg)

- If you're using the Yuzu emulator on Windows 10, follow the instructions in our [guide on choosing the preferred GPU for apps](https://www.makeuseof.com/windows-10-choose-preferred-gpu/) to adjust the graphics preferences.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/rdNq2Sp031s?si=3FcJa3dQLraUDHKv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Lp78eFEGwVU?si=-4orJBLvJJrggCJ2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ If you're using the Yuzu emulator on Windows 10, follow the instructions in our [guide on choosing the preferred GPU for apps](https://www.makeuseof.com/windows-10-choose-preferred-gpu/) to adjust the graphics preferences.

 ## 4\.
 Reset Your Emulator's Settings to Their Defaults